polterguy/phosphorusfive-dox/chapter-7.md

 Above you can see, how our **[apply]** invocation, results in braiding together, its **[src]** being the results of our **[load-file]** invocation, with its **[template]**.

+If you find the **[apply]** event to be confusing, you can watch [this video](https://www.youtube.com/watch?v=KcaRyjj2w58), where I explain it in more details.
+If you are reading this book in some sort of paper format, you can find this video here; https://www.youtube.com/watch?v=KcaRyjj2w58

 ### [lambda2hyper], converting lambda to Hyperlambda

-This Active Event, which we use at line 88 in our code, simply converts a piece of lambda to a string, resembling its Hyperlambda version.
+The above Active Event, which we use at line 88 in our code, simply converts a piece of lambda to a string, resembling its Hyperlambda version.
 There also exists a **[hyper2lambda]** event, which does the opposite.
-Sometimes these events are useful for transforming lambda to string, and vice versa, such as when we want to save a lambda to disc, or use it as a piece of string, for other reasons.
+Sometimes these events are useful for transforming lambda objects to strings, and vice versa - Such as when we want to save a lambda object to disc, or use it as a string.

-Both of these two events should be relatively easy to understand.
+Both of these two events should be relatively self explaining.

 ### Our "wizard" window

 At line 42, we use an Active Event we haven't used before.
-Its name is **[sys42.windows.wizard]**, and its purpose is simply to provide an easy wrapper for asking the user for some input.
-It is similar to the **[sys42.windows.confirm]** window, and beneath its hood, uses the same logic, but instead of simply supplying a piece of text, we can instead ask the user for supplying input, according to which nodes we supply to its **[data]** argument.
+Its name is **[sys42.windows.wizard]**, and its purpose is simply to provide an easy wrapper for asking the user for some new input, or edit some existing data.
+It is similar to the **[sys42.windows.confirm]** window, and beneath its hood, uses the same logic - But instead of simply supplying a piece of text, we can instead ask the user for supplying input, according to which nodes we supply to its **[data]** argument.

-If you click the *"+"* button in your application, you can clearly see the relationship between the **[data]** node's children, and the three input textboxes, asking the user for a *"name"*, *"email"* and *"phone"*.
+If you click the *"+"* button in your application, you can clearly see the relationship between the **[data]** node's children, and the 3 input textboxes, asking the user for a *"name"*, *"email"* and *"phone"*.

 When we invoke this event, we normally would want to supply an **[.onok]** lambda callback to it, which is a piece of lambda, that is executed when the user clicks *"OK"*.
-Inside of our **[.onok]** lambda callback, is actually where most of the magic in our little application happens, since this is where we load our database file, and concatenate a new value into it.
+Inside of our **[.onok]** lambda callback, is actually where most of the magic in our little application happens, since this is where we load our database file, and concatenate a new value into it, before we save it back to disc again.

 The **[sys42.windows.wizard.get-values]** event, does exactly what you think it does.
-After invocation, it will look something like the following;
+After invocation, it will look something like the following.

 ```
 sys42.windows.wizard.get-values